Schnubbione/APXO/README.md

 1. Open the browser and register the team.
 2. Phase 1: submit the bid and wait for the auction result.
 3. Phase 2: throughout the countdown choose price, push level, fixed hold %, and optional tool when needed.
-4. Monitor live snapshots and debriefs to stay ahead of rivals.
+4. Monitor live snapshots and debriefs to stay ahead of rivals; once the round ends, review the evaluation recap before the next phase.
 5. Use practice mode to explore strategies without a live session.

 ### Admins